zorn-v/nextcloud-social-login/README.md

 ## Installation

-Login to your NextCloud installation as an administrator and under "Apps" click "Download and enable" next to the "Social Login" app.
+Login to your Nextcloud installation as an administrator and under "Apps" click "Download and enable" next to the "Social Login" app.

 See below for setup and configuration instructions.

 ## Custom OAuth2/OIDC groups